manpagez: man pages & more

 height N

-Forces picture to be N inches high, overriding other scaling
+Force the picture to be N inches high, overriding other scaling

 factors.
-If both `width' and `height' are specified the tighter
+If both width and height are specified, the tighter

-constraint will determine the scale of the picture.
-Height and
+constraint will determine the scale of the picture. height and

-however, affect point size scaling if that option is set.
+will, however, affect point size scaling if that option is set.

 file name